pierrediedhiou/cybersecurity-journey/glossary.md

 traffic (file extension .pcap)
 - **pcap-filter** — Filter syntax used in tcpdump to filter packets by protocol, port, host, size and more
+- **PCIDSS** — Payment Card Industry Data Security Standard, a set of security standards designed to protect card payment data
+- **Plaintext** — The original readable message or data before encryption.
+Can be a document, image, or any binary data
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely